surevine/openfire-docker-compose/federation/README.md

 Then, IPv6 is preferred for internal networking.
 Note that the IPv4 network remains in place, as Docker does not support IPv6-only containers.

-When running with the optional `-6` flag (that adds IPv6 support) the system looks like this:
+When running with the optional `-6` and `-o` flags (that add IPv6 and OCSP support respectively), and the system looks like this:

 ```
                    +---------------------------------------------+